OISF/suricata/doc/userguide/rules/payload-keywords.rst

 An optional operator can be specified; if no operator is present, the operator will default to '='.
 When a relational operator is used, e.g., '<', '>' or '<>' (range), the bsize value will be compared using the relational operator.
-Ranges are inclusive.
+Ranges are exclusive.

 If one or more ``content`` keywords precedes ``bsize``, each occurrence of ``content`` will be inspected and an error will be raised if the content length and the bsize